collaborativebioinformatics/RNAseq_Dashboard/README.md

 The Genome-Wide RNA-Seq Viewer is a web application that enables users to visualize genome-wide expression data from data in count format.

 This repository contains a data pipeline written in Python.
 It extracts aligned RNA-Seq data from count format and transforms it into a format used by [Ideogram.js](https://github.com/eweitz/ideogram), a JavaScript library for chromosome visualization.
-The minimal front-end allows users to see the distribution of genes across the entire human genome, and filter them by expression levels in the SRA/GEO sample or gene type.
+The minimal front-end allows users to see the distribution of genes across the entire human genome.

 # How to
 Broadly, the pipeline does the following: